tclindner/npm-package-json-lint/README.md

 ## Related

 * [npm-package-json-lint-config-default](https://github.com/tclindner/npm-package-json-lint-config-default) (deprecated): the default rule set is now built in — use `"extends": "npm-package-json-lint:default"` instead.
+It keeps working through v11.x.
+Starting in v12, it is no longer supported.
 See [Configuration](https://npmpackagejsonlint.org/docs/configuration/#built-in-default-config).

 ## License